 In the days leading up to the procedure: Arrange for a ride to and from the hospital.
 Also, ask someone to help you at home.If instructed by your doctor, avoid eating or drinking for 6 hours before the procedure.

 Talk to your doctor about: Any allergiesWhether you need antibiotics before the procedure

-Any medicines, herbs, and dietary supplements that you take—You may be asked to stop taking some medicines up to one week before the procedure, like:
+Any medications, herbs, and dietary supplements that you take—You may be asked to stop taking some medications up to one week before the procedure.

 In some cases,

 will be used.
 This will block any pain and keep you asleep during the procedure.
 A local anesthetic may also be used to numb the esophagus, and a sedative will be given to relax you.